NicoleRauch/WaniKaniBookClubGenerator/template.md

 * Please use spoiler tags for  ***major***  events in the current chapter(s) and  ***any***  content in future chapters.
 * When asking for help, please mention the chapter and page number.
 Also mention what version of the book you are reading.
-* Don’t be afraid of asking questions, even if they seem embarassing at first.
+* Don’t be afraid of asking questions, even if they seem embarrassing at first.
 All of us are here to learn.
 * To you lurkers out there: Join the conversation, it’s fun! :durtle:

 ::if $hasReadAlongSession$